HedgeCore-Protocol/hedgecore-docs/content/docs/protocol/analytics-monitoring.md

 ## Summary

-HedgeCore exposes comprehensive, low-cost read access to essential protocol and participant data.
+StoneYield exposes comprehensive, low-cost read access to essential protocol and participant data.
 These analytics endpoints support transparency, enable better tooling, and reduce reliance on off-chain assumptions when integrating or building on top of the protocol.